koriaf/ausdigital-nry/docs/1.0/index.md

 The notary API is comprised of two REST/JSON resources, `/public/` and `/private/`.
 These work in similar ways, but have different access control rules.
 Separate endpoints are used (rather than a parameter) to minimise risk of accidentally publishing private objects ("poka-yolk" principle).

-Implementations  MAY be allow users to restrict client access to one or the other endpoint on a per-API token basis.
+Implementations MAY allow users to restrict client access to one or the other endpoint on a per-JWT Token basis.

 | Verb   | /public/*               | /private/*              |